|

 FRAME frame

-You can declare an overDiv and/or overDiv2 positioned div container
+declare an overDiv and/or overDiv2 positioned div container (layer) in

-(layer) in the target frame, or let the core module create them dynamically.
+the target frame or parent, or let the core module create them dynamically.

-The frame parameter passed to this command should be a valid frame reference
+The parameter passed to this command should be a valid frame reference and not be

 Note that a secondary popup invoked via an overlib2 call inherits the